 ABOUT RED ART

-Red Art has been specialising in canvas art printing since 2006.
+Red Art has been specialising in canvas art printing in London since 2006.
 Through a combination of our experience gained through these years and innovations in canvas printing industry, we have created standards that we thoroughly follow to produce our canvas artwork.
 Using the latest giclee canvas printing technologies, we produce our canvas wall art onto a high quality 360 gsm studio canvas which is then protected with 2 coats of artist varnish to ensure longevity.

 We have extensive gallery of canvas designs and styles varying from modern abstract, landscape, scenery, panoramic to pop art and nature.
 We are very selective about the designs we showcase in our gallery, i.e. we only offer our customers a collection of photography, digital art and oil paint designs that we believe are aesthetically pleasing.